A Coaching Power Tool Created by Gayle Nobel

 Mindfulness is a beautiful thing.
 It adds richness to our lives and is very powerful.
-However, the value of habit is not to be negated for the sake of mindfulness.
+However, the value of the habit is not to be negated for the sake of mindfulness.
 Habit serves us well and even enables mindfulness to flourish.
-It can help keep our minds less cluttered by performing the more routine and mundane tasks on auto-pilot.
+It can help keep our minds less cluttered by performing more routine and mundane tasks on auto-pilot.
 The issue becomes when our habitual ways of being and responding keep us stuck or unaware.
 The mind’s habit of repeatedly leading us away from the present moment is an obstacle to mindfulness.

-The practice of mindfulness requires a pause.
+The practise of mindfulness requires a pause.
 It is the pause in the action and/or thinking that has the power to remind us to think about how we want to respond, act, think, or be.
 This pause has the power to shove us out of the deep rut of habit and into the uncharted present moment.
-For one moment, we choose to to stop and simply be.
+For one moment, we choose to stop and simply be.